-The Sony Alpha A7R III and the Hasselblad X1D-50c are two digital cameras that were officially introduced, respectively, in October 2017 and June 2016.
+The Sony Alpha A7R III and the Hasselblad X1D-50c are two digital cameras that were announced, respectively, in October 2017 and June 2016.
 Both the A7R III and the X1D are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a medium format sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Hasselblad provides 51.3 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is notably larger (21 percent) than the Sony A7R III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is considerably larger (119 percent) than the Sony A7R III.
 Moreover, the X1D is markedly heavier (12 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.